 (Bio contribution by Jim Ludwig, Dark Sword Miniatures, Inc.)

-Our prints are made from high resolution scans of Jeff Easley's original artwork.
+Our prints are made from high resolution scans of Jeff Easley's original artwork, where available.
+In cases where original art is not available, production art has been substituted with permission.

 While working for TSR and its successor, Wizards of the Coast, Jeff painted hundreds of pieces that were used to illustrate a variety of publications.
 Wizards of the Coast retains the publication rights to most of those images, but Jeff kept possession of his original art.
 Over time those pieces were sold off to collectors.
 Several of those collectors have now made their pieces available exculsively to Jeff for scanning into prints.